-Concern for the movement of invasive species between the Great Lakes and Mississippi River watersheds (GLW and MRW, respectively) has prompted discussion about separation of the connection between these two watersheds through the Chicago Area Waterways (CAWS).
+Invasive Species: Concern for the movement of invasive species between the Great Lakes and Mississippi River Watersheds (GLW and MRW, respectively) has prompted discussion about separation of the connection between these two watersheds through the Chicago Area Waterways (CAWS).
 Far more invasive species have entered the GLW through the connection with the Atlantic Ocean than have entered from the MRW through the CAWS.
 Historically, the zebra mussel, an invasive species in the Great Lakes, moved through the CAWS, followed by another invasive, the Round Goby.
 The latter was the impetus for the installation of the electrical barrier in the Chicago Sanitary and Ship Canal (CSSC) near Romeoville, IL, by the U.S. Army Corps of Engineers (USACE).

-Although the Round Goby moved from Lake Michigan through the CAWS before the barrier was operational, the provision of a barrier was fortuitous with the appearance of the Asian carp.
+Although the Round Goby moved through the CAWS before the barrier was operational, the provision of a barrier was fortuitous with the appearance of the Asian carp.
 Specifically, the Bighead and Silver carp species were known to be moving upstream in the Mississippi River and then the Illinois River.
 Fish of these two species were not officially identified in the CAWS until recently.
-In December 2009, one dead Bighead carp was found immediately upstream of the Lockport Lock, but downstream of the electrical barrier, following the application of Rotenone by the IL DNR while the electrical barrier was shutdown for maintenance.
+In December 2009, one dead Bighead carp was found immediately upstream of the Lockport Lock following the application of Rotenone by the IL DNR while the electrical barrier was shutdown for maintenance.
 It was reported that thousands of fish in several other species were also killed as a result of this application of Rotenone.

 Extensive efforts by the IL DNR and other cooperating agencies to find Bighead and Silver carps in the CAWS during the early part of 2010 proved fruitless.
-One other application of Rotenone occurred in the Little Calumet River, again with hundreds of fish of various species involuntarily sacrificing their lives.
-On June 23, 2010, a Bighead carp was found live in Lake Calumet and the IL DNR has made no determination regarding its origin.
+One other application of Rotenone occurred in the Little Calumet

-File #: 10-0966, Version: 1
+File #: 10-1387, Version: 1